-The UK-based team has unveiled a vision for the future of the motorsport.
-Its entire idea comes directly from the MCLExtreme research project, which aims to do more than just design another prototype Formula One car.
+The UK-based team unveiled a vision for the future of the motorsport in 2019 and it's an idea that comes directly from the MCLExtreme research project, which aims to do more than just design another prototype Formula One car.
 The innovative project took into account not only technological gains that we might experience in the next three decades, but the political environment that might drive them.

 Naturally, the Formula One racing cars will be all electric.
 (What's that?
 The sound of motorsport purists screaming into the void?)
 These engines do not mean a decrease in speed or power, though, as McLaren said the cars will hit speeds of up to 310mph.
-And the course they will fly down are nothing but the most revolutionary, most futurtistic tracks.
+And the courses they (almost literally) fly down are nothing but the most revolutionary, most futurtistic tracks.
 There are plenty of huge hills and sharp turns, which the cars take at 250mph.
+That means some serious G forces.

 The cars' design has undergone a serious remodel, too.